-Media Release – April 25, 2024
+Media Release –

-Canadian Mathematical Society
+Canadian Mathematical Society |

 DR. DAVID URBANIK RECEIVES THE 2024 CMS BLAIR SPEARMAN DOCTORAL PRIZE

-OTTAWA, ON – The Canadian Mathematical Society (CMS) is pleased to announce that Dr. David Urbanik (Institut des Hautes Études Scientifiques) has been named the 2024 CMS Blair Spearman Doctoral Prize recipient.
+OTTAWA, Ontario – The Canadian Mathematical Society (CMS) is pleased to announce that Dr. David Urbanik (Institut des Hautes Études Scientifiques) has been named the 2024 CMS Blair Spearman Doctoral Prize recipient.
 This prize was inaugurated to recognize outstanding performance by a doctoral student who graduated from a Canadian university.

 Dr. Urbanik earned his PhD in Mathematics at the University of Toronto under the supervision of Dr. Jacob Tsimerman, who regards Urbanik as “the strongest graduate student [he has] had”.
 Dr. Urbanik’s research builds upon recent groundbreaking advancements in Hodge theory, infused with a distinctive arithmetic perspective.
 This approach has yielded fascinating results on algebraic cycles within the realm of arithmetic geometry, showcased both in his thesis and in his other publications.